 According to the National Cancer Institute, “Power lines produce magnetic fields continuously because current is always flowing through them.”

-Ways to minimize EMF exposure for your feline
+Ways to Minimize EMF Effects for your Feline

 Keep kitty’s favorite hangouts away from EMF hot spots.
 Make sure not to put a kitty hammock on a window by the smart meter outside.
 Don’t put her food bowl next to the microwave, and don’t put an air filter by the cat tree.
 To see for yourself where your EMF hot spots are, use a simple EMF meter like this one to measure around your home.